 The regeneration of the Diesel Particulate Filter occurs several different ways, and all involve the DPF running at very high temperatures.
-At exhaust temperatures between 650-950 F, the soot is converted to ash and Carbon Dioxide (CO2) by reacting with Nitrous Oxide (NO2).
+It should be mentioned that “soot” is synonymous with “particulate matter”, and regeneration involves burning soot.
+This means literally oxidizing the soot, which then becomes ash.
+At exhaust temperatures between 650-950 F, the soot is converted to ash and Carbon Dioxide (CO²) by reacting with Nitrous Oxide (NO²).
+So the oxygen molecules are removed from the NOx and used to burn the carbon based soot.
 During active regeneration, the exhaust temperatures will be above 1000 degrees and may exceed 1200 degrees.

 - Warm-Up Phase: Soon after you start a cold engine, the injection system starts giving each injector an extra electrical pulse to put fuel into the combustion chamber post injection, or after the main injection event.
 This fuel burns inside the cylinder, and increases the exhaust gas temperature to warm up the OXS cat and diesel particulate filter.
 A temperature sensor after the DPF monitors the outlet temperature and stops the warm up cycle at the proper time.

 - Passive regeneration: During high speed driving and/or at higher loads, the exhaust temperature stays high enough for the DPF to regenerate itself constantly.
 As long as the computer detects soot loads between 6 to 18 grams, active regeneration does not take place, although distance regeneration will occur .

 - Active regeneration: This occurs when the engine computer either detects the pressure difference of a soot load of over 18 grams in the DPF, or it calculates the soot load using the driving profile and the temperature and oxygen sensor signals.